Ashley0324/donate-crypto/DEPLOY.md

 1. If private key is correctly configured
 2. If account has sufficient BNB
 3. If RPC node is available
+4. If withdrawal address is correctly configured

 Q: How to view deployed contract?
 A: You can search the contract address on BSCScan (https://bscscan.com)

+Q: How to withdraw USDT from the contract?
+A: Call the `withdrawUSDT` function using the withdrawal address specified during deployment